donutrj/verdigris2/content/Rules/Tests & Saves.md

 1. Does the character's background or any [[Skills|skills]] fit the current test?
 Add a bonus die for the background and bonus dice equal to the level in a relevant skill.
 2. Does the character currently have any [[Stress & Panic|stress]]?
 Add stress dice to the pool equal to their stress.
 3. Is the character using any [[Equipment|equipment / weapon]]?
 Add equipment dice equal to the bonus it'd provide
+4. Does the player want to spend [[Dark Bargains & Inspiration#Inspiration|an inspiration]] on this for a bonus
-4. Does the character have some sort of advantage?
+5. Does the character have some sort of advantage?
 The GM will let you know if something would provide extra bonus dice.
 ### Pushing a Test
 After a test is made, a player can elect to push a roll.
 This is attempted to achieve greater SL at the risk of character harm.
 To push a roll do the following:
 1. Set all ones and sixes aside